victorlabrecque/Research-Deep-Hedging-Volatility/README.md

 Deep_learning.ipynb
 - Notes on deep learning theory

+Master_Research_Notes.ipynb
+- Tracks of what I have done, what to read next, what to do next for master's research
+- Currently focused on option surface modeling

 Notes.ipynb
 - General notes

 Paper_Review.ipynb
 - Overview of some research paper I read

+Summer_finals.ipynb
+- Overview of my summer research project to present to profs

 ### Other & Testing
 - General files for testing

 ### Vol_Models

+DYSANOS.ipynb
+- Theory of DYSANOS.

 Notes_VolModels.ipynb
 - Notes on the volatility surface model, exploring papers such as SANOS, DYSANOS, and exploring to utilize generative model in such volatility surface model

 SANOS_theory_implementation.ipynb
 - Theory and implementation of SANOS to TSLA option data.
+- Currently only for a single expiry, need data and adjust for full surface

 sanos_---.py
 - Hans Buehler SANOS code (for review, generalized code)